Families and divorce

 Again there are often tax efficiencies to these schemes.
 LTIPs are not restricted to rewards in shares; cash also features in these reward structures.

 A form of additional compensation paid to an employee or department as a reward for achieving specific goals or hitting predetermined targets.
-A performance bonus is compensation beyond normal wages and is typically awarded after a performance appraisal and analysis of projects completed and/or financial targets met by the employee over a specific period of time.
+A performance bonus is compensation beyond normal wages and is typically awarded after a performance appraisal and analysis of projects completed and/or financial targets met by the employee over a specific period.

 Call our specialist solicitors on 0808 231 1320